 Migration takes place between existing mailboxes.
 This means that mailboxes must exist in the target at the time of migration.
 Please ensure that all mailboxes to be migrated to Amazon WorkMail have had their target mailbox created in the target domain.
 This also applies to resources.

 During migration, Outlook profiles are not recreated by default.
-Although this is the responsibility of the system administrators performing the migration, Cloudiway provides a free tool to perform this task.
+Although this is the responsibility of the system administrators performing the migration, Cloudiway provides a tool to perform this task.
 Please contact Cloudiway for more information.

 To migrate a user, you must use the primary source and target SMTP address rather than an alias.